calumbruton/Smart-Ball/README.md

 # Smart-Ball

-Smart Ball is a project in Unity that uses a neural network and a genetic algorithm to teach balls to safetly navigate a course.
+Smart Ball is a project in Unity that uses a neural network and a genetic algorithm to teach balls to safely navigate a course.

 <a href="https://imgflip.com/gif/24u5nl"><img src="https://i.imgflip.com/24u5nl.gif" title="made at imgflip.com"/></a>